 His work has been featured in local press as well as National Public Radio's "Studio 360" and "Boing Boing".

-Like most of you, I've had a life long fascination with prehistoric life forms and the fossil skeletons from which so much knowledge may or may not be revealed.
+Like many of you, I've had a life long fascination with prehistoric life forms and the fossil skeletons from which so much knowledge may or may not be revealed.
 When I began my work as a Paleo-Osteological Interpreter, it was with the idea of creating a species of dinosaur skeleton.
 But as I recognized the consistent differences between dinosaur bones and the mammal bones I'd collected, and because I wanted my creations to have a level of integrity within their universe, I resolved that they would be mammals; very special mammals that had taken an undocumented evolutionary path.